-The National Waste & Recycling Association is the trade association representing for-profit waste and recycling companies doing business in the United States.
+The National Waste & Recycling Association is the trade association representing private-sector U.S. waste and recycling companies, as well as the manufacturers and service providers that do business with those companies.
 Association members operate in all 50 states and the District of Columbia.
 Our members consist of large publicly-traded companies and both small and large privately-owned companies, all of which support the organization’s mission to be:

 The leading organization providing leadership, advocacy, research, education and safety expertise to promote the North American waste and recycling industries, serve as their voice and create a climate where members prosper and provide safe, economically sustainable and environmentally sound services.